calsupik/nexmove/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the NexMove Phonegap Mobile Application.
+Thank you for your interest in contributing to the NexMove NodeJS Application.

 #### Issues